LGBTQ rights in Mississippi: Student expression

 LGBTQ students in Mississippi have faced persistent challenges in attending their school's prom.
 In a notable case from 2010, a federal court ruled that an Itawamba County school district had violated a lesbian student's First Amendment rights.
 Itawamba Agricultural High School had chosen to cancel the school prom rather than allow the student and her girlfriend to attend.
 The case drew national attention, with dozens of offers to host or help fund an alternative prom.

 The Itawamba case also involved another common challenge for LGBTQ students in Mississippi, the dress code.
 In the Itawamba case, in addition to the student's sexual orientation, concerns were raised over her desire to wear a tuxedo.
 Dress code discrimination cases have continued into more recent years.
 In 2024, a civil complaint was filed against the Harrison County School District after a transgender girl was threatened with in-school suspension to prevent her from wearing a dress to a regional band event.
 The school's dress code had been updated the year prior to state that a student's clothing must match their sex assigned at birth.
 The American Civil Liberties Union (ACLU) argued that the rule violated Title IX by discriminating against students based on sex.

-LGBTQ students have stuggled to form clubs within their schools.
+LGBTQ students have struggled to form clubs within their schools.
 In 2005, a 17-year-old Mississippi School of the Arts student wrote that her school counselor told her "there was no point in trying" to start a Gay-Straight Alliance.
 A decade later, the Rankin County School District came under fire for requiring students to receive their parent's permission to join a club.
 Superintendent Lynn Weathersby stated the rule was made in an effort to prevent students from joining "gay clubs."
 The ACLU and Human Rights Campaign (HRC) warned the district that they could be in violation of the 1984 Equal Access Act, the federal law that requires schools to allow Gay-Straight Alliance clubs to form.